barryclark/jekyll-now/README.md

 ------------------

-I've created a more detailed walkthrough, [**Build A Blog With Jekyll And GitHub Pages**](http://www.smashingmagazine.com/2014/08/01/build-blog-jekyll-github-pages/) over at the Smashing Magazine website.
-Check it out if you'd like a more detailed walkthrough and some background on Jekyll. :metal:

-It covers:

-- A more detailed walkthrough of setting up your Jekyll blog
-- Common issues that you might encounter while using Jekyll
-- Importing from Wordpress, using your own domain name, and blogging in your favorite editor
-- Theming in Jekyll, with Liquid templating examples
-- A quick look at Jekyll 2.0’s new features, including Sass/Coffeescript support and Collections

 ## Jekyll Now Features

 ✓ Command-line free _fork-first workflow_, using GitHub.com to create, customize and post to your blog